deadbok/project_network/recovery/README.md

 <a name="illustration9">
 ![Cloning the project_network repository](../images/clone-client-git.png)
 </a>
-> Illustration 9: Installing git on USRLAN-CLIENT
+> Illustration 9: Installing git on CLIENT-USRLAN

 ## 5.2 Configure the routers

-The goal of these steps are to get the routers online on the NAT network, temporarily, to copy the configuration files from the git repository now present on USRLAN-CLIENT.
+The goal of these steps are to get the routers online on the NAT network, temporarily, to copy the configuration files from the git repository now present on CLIENT-USRLAN.

-First the default network setup of the Virtual Machine is changed to allow a connection to the same NAT network that USRLAN-CLIENT is connected to.
+First the default network setup of the Virtual Machine is changed to allow a connection to the same NAT network that CLIENT-USRLAN is connected to.
 The default configuration is shown in [Illustration 10](#illustration10).

 <a name="illustration10">